slaveofcode/poc-nestjs-modular-typeorm/README.md

 #### Create empty database

-Create new database, then configure these related entity for database configuration
+Create new database, then configure these related entity for database connection

 1. go to `main-project/src/app.module.ts` to update database connection for **example** module.
 2. create file `main-project/.env`, based on `.env.example` to update database connection for **main-project** module